Have you ever wondered if you can pay rent with a credit card? Is it even possible? More importantly, is it a good idea?

 For us, Plastiq is our go-to site for using a credit card with a merchant who normally doesn’t accept them.
 While it’s not necessarily the cheapest option, it is the most convenient for us.
 You can also get $500 in fee-free transactions by using our referral code “671741” when you sign up here.

 Radpad is another slick option for paying rent with a credit card.
 In fact, it’s the only thing Radpad will allow you to pay!
 Unlike some of the other options, your landlord does not have to sign off on receiving payment.
 The company charges a 2.99% fee for using credit cards and $4.95 if you use a debit card.
-(Remember, you won’t earn points with a debit card!)
+ACH payments are free.
+(Remember, you won’t earn points with a debit card or ACH transfer!)
 Visa, Mastercard, AMEX, Discover, and Apple Pay are all accepted.

 With RentMoola, you can pay rent with a credit card for a 2.99% fee.
 In addition to earning rewards on your credit card, you’ll also earn MoolaPerks which provide discounts on things like travel and shopping.
 RentMoola accepts payments using Visa, Mastercard, American Express, and eCheck.
 Before paying your rent with a credit card, however, RentMoola does require your landlord to give approval.